getzola/zola/docs/content/documentation/content/overview.md

 It is possible to ignore selected asset files using the [ignored_content](@/documentation/getting-started/configuration.md) setting in the config file.
-For example, say that you have an Excel spreadsheet from which you are taking several screenshots and then linking to these image files on your website.
-For maintainability, you want to keep the spreadsheet in the same directory as the Markdown file, but you don't want to copy the spreadsheet to the public web site.
+For example, say that you have several code files which you are linking to on your website.
+For maintainability, you want to keep your code in the same directory as the Markdown file, but you don't want to copy the build folders to the public web site.
 You can achieve this by setting `ignored_content` in the config file:

+(Note of caution: `{Cargo.lock,target}` is _not_ the same as `{Cargo.lock, target}`)
 ```
-ignored_content = ["*.xlsx"]
+ignored_content = ["code_articles/**/{Cargo.lock,target}, *.rs"]
 ```

 ## Static assets